swantron/swantron/content/posts/2025-12-30-secure-base-images.md

 featured_image: '/uploads/2025/12/secure-base-ci-workflow.png'
 ---

+Do you hate insecure base images?
+Sure, we all do..

 I built a thing: [secure-base-images](https://github.com/swantron/secure-base-images).
 It's a minimal, security-hardened Docker base image for static Go binaries.

 ![CI workflow running tests and build](/uploads/2025/12/secure-base-ci-workflow.png)

-## The Problem
+## Issue

 Most Docker images are bloated.
 They include shells, package managers, and a ton of dependencies you don't need.
-This creates a huge attack surface and slows down deployments.
-For statically-compiled Go binaries, you literally just need the binary and some CA certificates.
+This creates a huge attack surface that your security team loves to talk about, and drives fast pipeline guys like me insane.
+For static Go tools, you literally just need the binary and some certs.

-## The Solution
+## Solution

 A distroless base image that gives you: